-This unit is part of the Cardiac Care Specialty stream of the Master of Nursing Practice for students who are also employed in a suitable clinical area in partnership with Deakin University.
+This unit is part of the Cardiac Care Specialty course nested in the Master of Nursing Practice for students who are also employed in a suitable clinical area in partnership with Deakin University.

 Assessment task 1: Presentation (equivalent to 1500 words) 40%

 Assessment task 2: Examination (1.5 hours) 40%

 Assessment task 4: Clinical assessment pass/fail; satisfactory completion of clinical competency hurdles and assessment.